-Operating results for the first quarter of fiscal 2010 in our semiconductor equipment business were in-line with our expectations and benefitted from improved semiconductor sales and equipment utilization rates in customers' test facilities that require investment in additional capacity.
-The order momentum that began in the third quarter of 2009 continued its upward trend as orders in the first quarter of fiscal 2010 increased 25% sequentially and were at their highest level since the first quarter of fiscal year 2000.
-Order demand continued to be broad based across many products, customers and geographies.
-The increase in demand has been accompanied by requests for short delivery lead times as customers that resisted adding capacity during the recession rushed to add capacity as soon as possible.
-As a result, we ramped production of new products in our California factory beyond our original plan in order to meet the delivery requirements of our customers, which negatively affected our gross margin.
-We expect gross margin to improve in the second half of the year as we complete the transition of the manufacturing of certain products to subcontractors in Asia.
+Operating results for the second quarter of fiscal 2010 in our semiconductor equipment business were better than our expectations and benefitted from continued improvement in semiconductor sales and equipment utilization rates in customers' test facilities that require investment in additional capacity.
+Orders have increased sequentially for five consecutive quarters and were at their highest level in our history during the second quarter.
+Order demand was broad based across many products, customers and geographies.
+The increase in demand has been accompanied by requests for short delivery lead times as customers resisted adding capacity during the recession.
+Until our handler manufacturing transition to Asia based contract manufacturers is complete, we are producing Matrix and Pyramid test handlers in our Poway plant in order to meet customer delivery requirements.
+Gross margin in the second quarter of fiscal 2010 was better than expected as revenue recognized for Pyramid and Matrix semiconductor test handlers was lower than forecasted.
+In the third quarter of fiscal 2010, as the sales of these low margin Poway-manufactured semiconductor test handlers are recognized our gross margin will be negatively impacted.
+We expect incremental improvement in our gross margin in the fourth quarter of fiscal 2010 and first half of fiscal 2011 after the manufacturing transition to Asia-based subcontractors is completed.

-Inventory exposure is common in the semiconductor equipment industry due to the narrow customer base, the custom nature of the products we provide and the shortened product life cycles that are caused by rapid changes in semiconductor manufacturing technology.
+Inventory exposure is common in the semiconductor equipment industry due to the narrow customer base, the custom nature of the products we provide, and the shortened product life cycles that are caused by rapid changes in semiconductor manufacturing technology.
 Our operating results in the last three years have been impacted by charges to cost of sales related to excess, obsolete and lower of cost or market inventory issues.
 These charges totaled approximately \$15.2 million during the three-year period ended December 26, 2009 and were primarily the result of decreases or frequent changes in customer forecasts and, to a lesser extent, changes in our sales product mix.

-Our non-semiconductor equipment businesses comprised approximately 22% of our consolidated revenues during the last three years (14% for the three-month period ended March 27, 2010).
-Our microwave communications business develops, manufactures and sells microwave communications equipment, antenna systems and associated equipment.
-These products are used in the transmission of video, audio and telemetry.
-Applications for these microwave datalinks include unmanned aerial vehicles ("UAVs"), public safety, security, surveillance and electronic news gathering.
-Customers for these products are government agencies, public safety organizations, UAV program contractors, television broadcasters and other commercial entities.
+Our non-semiconductor equipment businesses comprised approximately 22% of our consolidated revenues during the last three years (13% for the six-month period ended June 26, 2010).
+Our microwave communications business develops, manufactures and sells mobile microwave communications equipment, antenna systems and associated equipment.
+These products are used in the transmission of video, audio, and telemetry.
+Applications for these microwave data-links include unmanned aerial vehicles ("UAVs"), public safety, security, surveillance, and electronic news gathering.
+Customers for these products are government agencies, public safety organizations, UAV program contractors, television broadcasters, and other commercial entities.
 During 2009 our microwave communications business achieved record operating income as a result of higher sales volume and improved gross margins realized primarily through product redesign programs initiated in 2008 to reduce the cost of certain systems.
-Operating results for the first quarter of fiscal 2010 were below plan due primarily to customer delayed orders that we now expect to receive and ship in the second quarter of fiscal 2010.
+Operating results for the first half of fiscal 2010 are below plan due to the deferral of revenue associated with a customer's orders that were shipped during the second quarter of fiscal 2010.
+We expect BMS' results to improve in the second half of fiscal 2010.

-Cohu, Inc. Management's Discussion and Analysis of Financial Condition and Results of Operations March 27, 2010
+Cohu, Inc. Management's Discussion and Analysis of Financial Condition and Results of Operations June 26, 2010